denten-books/plain-text/1-device.md

 meant all devices, social structures, and products of the mind which compete for attention.
 Conserves diminish the human capacity for cultural production.
-Robots create the illusion of the "finished, perfected product," which substitutes for creativity.
+Robots create the illusion of the "finished, perfected product," which substitutes for creativity [@moreno_who_1953, 595].
 In this way, the musical record obviates the musician, just like the book does the author.

-The "avalanche of ghosts" from the past enters into an evolutionary contest for survival.
+The "avalanche of ghosts" from the past enters into an evolutionary contest for survival [@moreno_who_1953, 596].
 Unlike speech, which is extinguished as soon as a conversation ends, written words from the past persist and proliferate.
 They survive and continue to shape the social and the mental worlds to come.
-"The author is immaterial," Moreno wrote:
+"[T]he author is immaterial," Moreno wrote:

 > the book goes to all places and to all people, it does not care where it is
 > read and by whom.
 Many robots have further in common the attribute of
 > comparative immortality.
 A book, a film, an atomic bomb, they do not perish
 > in the human sense, the same capacity is always there, they can be
 > reproduced *ad infinitum* [...]
 Our human world is increasingly filled with
 > robots and there seems to be no end to new forms and new developments.
+> [@moreno_who_1953, 600-1]

 The musician and the author struggle to survive in competition with historical records.
-The conserve reduces humans to "machine-addicts" who reside in a "jungle of robots" that would suffocate all their spontaneous activity [@moreno_who_1953, 233-7].
+The conserve reduces humans to "machine-addict[s]" who reside in a "jungle of robots" that would suffocate all their spontaneous activity [@moreno_who_1953, 597, 601].

 Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought.
 In the name of comfort, safety, and prolonged life, Moreno continued, technocracy disempowers the very subjects whose lives it claims to preserve.
 The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
-The eugenic dreamer and the technological dreamer have this one idea in common:
+"The eugenic dreamer and the technological dreamer have one idea in common," he writes:

 > to substitute and hasten the slow process of nature.
 Once the creative
 > process is encapsulated in a book it is *given*; it can be recapitulated
 > eternally by everybody without the effort of creating anew.
 Once a machine
 > for a certain pattern of performance is invented a certain produce can be
-> turned out in infinite numbers practically without effort [...]
-Once that
+> turned out in infinite numbers practically without the effort of man. [...]
-> miraculous eugenic formula will be found a human society will be given
+> Once that miraculous eugenic formula will be found a human society will be
-> prefect and smooth at birth, like a book off a press [@moreno_who_1953,
+> given prefect and smooth at birth, like a book off a press [@moreno_who_1953,
-> 236].
+> 598].

 Knowledge, in Plato's terms, is thereby replaced with the simulation or imitation [*homoiōmata*] of knowledge [@plato_phaedrus_1999, 482(250a)].
 It is